masa-finance/docs/docs/masa-protocol/protocol-testnet-setup.md

 If you encounter issues connecting to the testnet:

 - Verify that your `.env` file is correctly updated with the bootnode information
-- Ensure your Twitter and web scrapers are properly configured and functioning
+- Ensure your Twitter scrapers are properly configured and functioning
 - Check your node logs for any error messages related to peer connections